Zahra-Claire-Bahrani-Peacock/zahra-claire-bahrani-peacock.github.io/terms of business interp.md

-These General Terms of Business have been adapted from the Institute of Translation and Interpreting's</a> Model General Terms and Conditions.
+These General Terms of Business have been adapted from the Institute of Translation and Interpreting's Model General Terms and Conditions.